 The pitch mode had been nicknamed “the crocodile” mode, the front of the car bounced up and down as it rotated about the rear wheels.
 It was perpetuated by high front spring stiffness, which was used to combat high aerodynamic down forces and also to keep the front wing as low as possible at all times.
 Pitch was measured around 8Hz (8 cycles per second) on the team’s 7-post rig.

 A hydraulic-powered computer-control vehicle testing and simulation machine, the seven-post shaker rig is test equipment used to perform load analysis on race cars.
 By applying shaking forces it can emulate pitch mode as well as banking loads, lateral load transfer, longitudinal weight transfer and ride height-sensitive downforce.
 More notably still it can be programmed to simulate the surface of each specific racetrack.

 Applying the new device for the first time

-Once the idea took hold it didn’t take long for Hamer and Charles to create a bigger, ad hoc version of the mass damper.
+Once the idea had taken hold it didn’t take long to create a bigger, ad hoc version of the mass damper.
 It was installed in the nose of the rig car and using a replay of the Silverstone race track on the 7-post rig we knew we’d uncovered a decisive edge.
 The effect was profound: the 8Hz pitch mode was largely cancelled and a proper device was designed and produced that could be tested on the track.

 One of Robin Tuluie’s talents was simulation and modelling.
 So with his input, the design office constructed a circular carbon container about 12 inches tall and 10 inches in diameter.
 Inside was a central vertical shaft upon which a linear ball bearing operated.
 This bearing was fixed within an annular ring (like a thick discus) which represented the mass.
 The mass was held at mid-height by a compression spring on either side of it, so it could freely oscillate up and down.